Audi RS3 Review & Prices

 MPG, emissions and tax

-The RS3’s 2.5-litre five-cylinder engine produces 400hp – the same as the previous RS3 – but torque has increased to 500Nm, 20Nm more than the older car.
+The Audi RS3’s 2.5-litre five-cylinder engine produces 400hp and 500Nm of torque.
 Power is down on the AMG A45 S’s 421hp and new M2’s 460hp, but at this point it’s all just numbers on paper, because the Audi still feels ludicrously quick for a small family hatchback.
 Not long ago these were the sort of outputs you’d expect from a supercar.

-Fuel consumption might not be your highest priority when considering a hot hatchback as powerful as the Audi RS3, but it’s worth mentioning here.
-Officially, the Sportback version will return 31.4mpg, while the more streamlined Saloon will do 31.7mpg.
+Fuel consumption might not be your highest priority when considering a hot hatch as powerful as the Audi RS3, but it’s worth mentioning.
+Officially, the RS3 will return 31mpg – high 20s should be reasonable in everyday driving, but expect that to drop quickly if you’re making the most of the power on tap.

-Emissions for both models are both around 200g/km CO2, which means they’re in one of the higher first-year tax bands.
-They also face the annual extra cost for cars costing more than £40,000 which must be paid in years two to six after the first registration.
+CO2 emissions are around 200g/km, which means the RS3 falls into one of the higher first-year Vehicle Excise Duty bands.
+It also faces the annual extra cost for cars costing more than £40,000 which must be paid in years two to six after the first registration.

 Safety and security

-The RS3 has not been specifically safety tested by Euro NCAP, but the A3 it’s based on scored five out of five, scoring 89% and 81% for adult occupant and child occupant protection respectively.
+The RS3 has not been specifically safety tested by Euro NCAP, but the A3 it’s based on was rated five stars out of five, scoring 89% and 81% for adult occupant and child occupant protection respectively.

 You get selectable drive modes so you can adapt the car’s driving characteristics to the conditions, as well as all the usual driver assistance features such as automatic emergency braking and lane-keep assist.